 Results are analyzed and summarized in a report which is presented in a comprehensive feedback session.
 The report and feedback session are designed to help clarify potential diagnoses, and, perhaps more importantly, to provide a broad understanding of the individual’s functioning across domains.

 Thus, information is relayed related to an individual’s psychological strengths and resources, coping styles, perception of experiences, reality testing ability, thinking style, behavioral regulation, emotional processing, self-perception, and interpersonal functioning.
 Common processes that may underlie various diagnoses are discussed.

 Finally, targeted recommendations are presented to help the client in their personal, social, occupational, and/or academic life.
 Suggestions for ongoing treatment (e.g., therapy or psychiatric medication) are also presented.
 If requested, the final report can be forwarded to an individual’s therapist or psychiatrist to facilitate treatment.

 Do I need a referral?

 No referrals are required for social/emotional evaluations, though they often result from the recommendation of a health or mental health provider, teacher, educator, or family member.
 Individuals may also self-refer.

-Social/emotional assessments are often done alongside neuropsychological testing to rule out possible alternative diagnoses, such as depression.
+Social/emotional assessments are often done alongside neuropsychological testing to rule out possible alternative diagnoses, such as depression or posttraumatic stress disorder.